 If it's that good, then why aren’t more men trying anal play?
 Most likely, it’s because they think any kind of anal sexual stimulation might make them gay or challenge their masculinity.
 You can blame generations of people who have made anal into a stigma or a taboo that straight men don’t do that. it’s just not true; your sexuality is determined by the gender of people you are attracted to, not the acts you do together.
 If you’re a straight guy and you want your partner to put a finger or two up your ass, your sexuality hasn’t changed.
 You’re just a straight guy, having straight sex that just happens to involve a bit of anal play.
 Quite frankly, if you are a straight guy who has not tried any backdoor play or stretching, you are missing out on some of life’s greatest pleasure!
 Seriously…

 But let’s park that idea for a moment.
 This is the 21st century, after all.
 It doesn’t actually matter if you’re gay, straight, pan, trans or bi.
 As long as your encounters are consensual and legal, then you should be free to explore your body and your partner’s in whatever ways you want.
-And that includes any kind of anal fun too.
+And that includes any kind of butt plug training and other types anal fun too.
 So, in that spirit, this article sets out to help guys—regardless of their sexuality—enjoy safe anal stimulation.
-Specifically, anal stretching and anal training with huge butt plugs and other large anal toys.
+Specifically, anal stretching and butt plug training with huge butt plugs and other large anal toys.

 Anal training enables you to effortlessly reach the gland without any of those feelings of stress, tension, or anxiety.
 In turn, this relaxed state dramatically increases the possibility of having a super-o (or even two or three during the same session).
 Stretching and training also gets you prepped for pegging if you've ever fancied trying that.
 It gives you the confidence and composure to take that strap-on right up inside and enjoy the penetration role reversal to its full.